dmhacker/dmhacker.github.io/content/blog/2020-05-26-path-tracing-part-i/index.md

 correctly with each object, they aren't being mapped properly, which is producing weird jagged lines of diffuse color.

-It must be an issue with our barycentric coordinates then.
+It must be an issue with the barycentric coordinates then.
 The barycentric coordinates I am generating have been well tested in the [Moller-Trumbore intersection algorithm](https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm) I have been using for triangles.
 Therefore, it must be an issue with my interpolation.